odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 the **Belgian Registered Cash Register** app (technical name:
 ``pos_blackbox_be``).
 Because of government restrictions imposed on us, this installation cannot be undone.
-After this, you will have to ensure that each POS configuration has a unique registered POSBox associated with it (:menuselection:`Point of Sale --> Configuration --> Point of Sale` and ensure Hardware Proxy / POSBox and the serial number of your POSBox is set).
+After this, you will have to ensure that each POS configuration has a unique registered IoT Box associated with it (:menuselection:`Point of Sale --> Configuration --> Point of Sale` and ensure Hardware Proxy / IoT Box and the serial number of your IoT Box is set).
 The first time you open the Point of Sale and attempt to do a transaction, you will be asked to input the PIN that you received with your VAT signing card.